 What it was like to get a T-shaped bit of plastic shoved into my uterus.

 If my vag was going to be out of commission after this, I needed to act now.
 So I drove, unshowered and hardly awake.
-As Aerie emerged from their apartment complex, opened my car door, and handed me the toy bundled in a pink hand towel, I had to laugh at the weird shit I do for my job.
+As Kynan emerged from his apartment complex, opened my car door, and handed me the toy bundled in a pink hand towel, I had to laugh at the weird shit I do for my job.

 Porn feels strange to watch at 9 am, but I powered through it like a professional.